- Site Analysis

 The energy efficiency of the kitchen can be improved if:

-- it has a rangehood above the cooking area to extract moisture without removing a large quantity of heated air from the rest of the house
+- it has a rangehood above the cooking area to extract moisture without removing a large quantity of heated air from the rest of the house.
+The moisture collected by the rangehood should be vented outside the house

 - the oven and cooktop are located on an internal wall so heat may be transferred to other rooms